-Over the years, Don has served leadership roles with the following professional development organizations: Canadian Association of Gift Planners – Saskatoon; Association of Fundraising Professionals (AFP), Saskatoon Chapter; and Saskatoon Society of Fundraising Executives.
-He has also strengthened the fund development field by teaching AFP’s Certified Fundraising Executive (CFRE) review course for those seeking that designation.
+Don has served leadership roles with the following professional development organizations: Canadian Association of Gift Planners – Saskatoon (CAGP); Association of Fundraising Professionals (AFP), Saskatoon Chapter; and Saskatoon Society of Fundraising Executives (SSFRE).
+After achieving his Certified Fundraising Executive (CFRE) designation, he has taught several fund development workshops and seminars.

 Kent values time spent with his wife Judy and their three adult children.
 They enjoy hiking, cycling, and attending local theatre productions.

 His interest in health and wellness involves training and participating in triathlons and long distance running.
 Qualifying and participating in the 2016 Boston Marathon provides a checkmark on his bucket list.

 Fueled by collaboration, creative energy and concrete results, Stephanie exudes a drive to connect with people and to deliver value that fits the overall fundraising and campaign objectives.
 Using her marketing and finance background, she delivers clarity and direction in evaluating and executing strategy.
 Stephanie also draws on her consulting, corporate and academic experience.

 As a professional fundraiser she has managed feasibility studies, directed campaigns, and positioned asks and materials for targeted stakeholders.
 Stephanie’s experience is reflected in DCG’s presentation ‘Anatomy of a Campaign.’